-30 FINANCIAL INSTRUMENTS RISK MANAGEMENT
+28 FINANCIAL INSTRUMENTS RISK MANAGEMENT

-The Group's principal financial liabilities comprise, trade and other payables.
+The Group's principal financial liabilities comprise, trade and other payables and bank borrowings.
 The main purpose of these financial liabilities is to finance the Group's operations and to provide guarantees to support its operations.
 The Group's principal financial assets include trade and other receivables and cash and cash equivalents.